marooshaaofficial-star/login-test-cases/login-positive-test-cases.md

 Expected Result:
 User should successfully log in and be redirected to the home/dashboard screen.
 The application should accept re-entered valid credentials without any issue.

+Test Case 9

+Test Case ID: TC_LOGIN_009
+Title: Verify login with valid credentials after navigating back from another screen

+Steps:

+Open the application login screen
+Navigate to another screen (e.g., Forgot Password or Sign Up screen) Tap Back and return to the login screen
+Enter a registered email address
+Enter the correct password
+Click the Login button

+Expected Result:
+User should successfully log in and be redirected to the home/dashboard screen.
+Navigation between screens should not affect login functionality.

+Test Case 10

+Test Case ID: TC_LOGIN_010
+Title: Verify login with valid credentials after internet reconnection

+Steps:

+Open the application login screen
+Turn off the internet connection
+Turn the internet connection back on
+Enter a registered email address
+Enter the correct password
+Click the Login button

+Expected Result:
+User should successfully log in and be redirected to the home/dashboard screen.
+The application should work properly after network reconnection.